justinchoi001/liferay-learn-0/docs/en/build-and-deploy/environments.md

 segregated by a
 [private network](/docs/-/knowledge_base/dxp-cloud/private-network)
-that allows services from the same environment to communicate in a secure manner without having to access the public Internet.
+that allows services from the same environment to communicate in a secure manner without having to access the public internet.

 You can access these environments from the selector menu at the upper left.